blue-name/slb/intl.en-US/Tutorials/Add an HTTPS listener (mutual authentication).md

 ## Step 3 Generate a client certificate {#section_jbr_hyz_vdb .section}

-1. Run the following command to generate a users directory under the ca directory to store the client certificate.
+1. Run the following command to generate a users directory under the ca directory to store the client key.

     ```
     $ Sudo mkdir users